England is definitely not internationally famous for its food, but cakes and biscuits definitely get some kind of appreciation in the world!

 Example: “That guy John is a bit strange, isn’t he?”

-“Yea, I think he’s a few sandwiches short of a picnic”
+“Yea, I think he’s a few sandwiches short of a picnic”10.
+Takes the biscuit

 All of the expressions on this list have SOME kind of sense, but this one really has NONE!
 So let’s just jump in with the explanation: a situation is bad, then something else happens to make it even worse.
 This is better explained with an example though, so see below!